Economy of Cape Verde: Transportation

-Cape Verde's strategic location at the crossroads of mid-Atlantic air and sea lanes has been enhanced by significant improvements at Mindelo's harbor (Porto Grande) and at Sal's international airport.
-Ship repair facilities at Mindelo were opened in 1983, and the harbors at Mindelo and Praia were recently renovated.
+Cape Verde's strategic location at the crossroads of mid-Atlantic air and sea lanes has been enhanced by significant improvements at Mindelo's harbour (Porto Grande) and at Sal's international airport.
+Ship repair facilities at Mindelo were opened in 1983, and the harbours at Mindelo and Praia were recently renovated.
 The major ports are Mindelo and Praia, but all other islands have small port facilities, some of which are to be expanded in the near future.
 In addition to the international airport on Sal, airports are located on all of the inhabited islands except for the smallest island, Brava, which was built, but found to be too dangerous so it was shut down after a few failed attempted landings.
 The archipelago has 3,050 kilometers (1,830 mi.) of roads, of which 1,010 kilometers (606 mi.) are paved.
 The new Praia International Airport is currently operative.

 International recognition

 Cape Verde is considered a developing country, and is included on the list of the United Nations Small Island Developing States.

 In 2007 the United Nations graduated Cape Verde from the category of Least Developed Countries, only the second time this has happened to a country.

 On December 18, 2007, the General Council of the World Trade Organization approved a package for the accession of Cape Verde to the WTO.
 Accession was effective on July 23, 2008, 30 days after ratification by Cape Verde, which took place on 23 June.
 The package requires Cape Verde to adapt some of its economic regulation.
 In particular, it will need to introduce a new Customs Code, and to introduce copyright and patent laws complying with the Agreement on Trade-Related Aspects of Intellectual Property Rights.
-According to the World Intellectual Property Organization (WIPO), Cape Verde does not have legislation for industrial property, such as patents, trademarks, and industrial designs but does have a law on copyrights (Law No. 101/III/90, December 1990).
+According to the World Intellectual Property Organization (WIPO), Cape Verde have a law on copyrights (Law No. 101/III/90, December 1990) and an Industrial Property Code (Legislative Decree No. 4/2007 of August 20, 2007).
 Pascal Lamy, director-general of the WTO said, "I am very pleased to welcome Cape Verde as a new member.
 This new membership will strengthen multilateral trading system.
 Being part of the WTO will enable Cape Verde to continue its integration into the world economy."